Saturday, November 8, 2025

 Photo courtesy Ilias Chebbi

-Over the summer, The Guardian reported that some of the top climate scientists in the U.K. were becoming targets of a major rise in abuse on the platform.
+The Guardian recently reported that some of the top climate scientists in the U.K. were becoming targets of a major rise in abuse on the platform.
 Climate science professor Ed Hawkins confirmed to the publication that he had seen a significant increase in climate denial Tweets, with a large fraction of his comments becoming “personal and abusive.”
 He explained: “Any mildly popular tweet from a climate scientist is now targeted for a barrage of replies.”

 This is all dangerous for one obvious reason: the climate crisis is real.
 It is being fuelled by human activity, it is getting worse, and it does threaten the future of every living being on the planet.
 But the more people deny that it exists, the harder it is to bring about vital, urgent change.